AlexECX/django_MultiFormView/README.md

 ]
 ```

-### Use of prefixes

-A prefix is automatically assigned to every form based on its class lower case name or user defined name.
-On POST, a form will be assigned POST data if its prefix is found in the POST keys.
-Without this check,
-every forms would receive POST data, be bound, and thus go through form validation, weither or not they
-where part of the same </form> tag of the submitted form.

 ## Availlable Classes

 ### FormsView

-- Barebone version, with no <form_name>_method overload support.

-- After a succesfull validation the bound forms are sent to form_valid
+Barebone version, with no \<form_name\>_method overload support.
+After a succesfull validation the
-  as a dictionnary, where you will have to check which form or forms
+bound forms are sent to form_valid as a dictionnary, where you will have to check which form or forms
 where received.

 ```
 def form_valid(self, form):